Changing Water Into Wine Was Jesus' First Miracle

 Each of those six jars held between 20 to 30 gallons.
 That means the total amount of changed water into wine was between 120 to 180 gallons.
 If the wine was alcoholic, then Jesus placed a spiritual stumbling block before the people, which is impossible.
 Hence, it could not have been alcoholic wine as we know today!

 ● Then he told them, “Now draw some out and take it to the master of the banquet.”
 They did so, and the master of the banquet tasted the water that had been turned into wine.
+(John 2:8, 9a)

-After the water was transubstantiated (changed in substance) from water to wine it no longer tasted like water.
+After the water was transubstantiated (changed in substance) from water into wine it no longer tasted like water.
 It now tasted different because it was different.
 It was wine.
 Such is an important example of a genuine transubstantiation, by God, found in Scripture.
 It is radically different from the kind offered by Catholicism, where the bread and wine is allegedly changed into the body, blood, soul and divinity of the Lord Jesus by the Catholic priest during mass, but does not taste different.
 Their transubstantiated bread and wine does NOT taste like human flesh or blood as it should, if it was really changed.
 That powerfully refutes their claim to a transubstantiation in the Eucharist.

 Jesus’ water into wine tasted better than the wine they previously had.
 It was not the same or equal, but better.